Les-Geeks/site-perso-metal/README.md

 ---

 ## Who am I?
-Hi my name is laurent,
+Hi my name is Laurent,

 I from in France, i love technologies, informatique and computeur, programming... and very best challenge.
 For my work i use more technologies.

+And you, how are you ?
+Je te propose d'apprendre a me connaître ci-dessous:8ball:

 ---